Samsung Galaxy Tab 8.9

-The Samsung Galaxy Tab 8.9 is an Android-based tablet computer designed and manufactured by Samsung, introduced on 22 March 2011 at CTIA wireless convention in its Samsung Unpacked event in Orlando.
+The Samsung Galaxy Tab 8.9 is an Android-based tablet computer designed and manufactured by Samsung, introduced on 22 March 2011 at the CTIA wireless convention in its Samsung Unpacked event in Orlando.
 It is part of the Samsung Galaxy Tab series, and features an 8.9-inch display and a 1 GHz dual-core Nvidia Tegra 2 processor.

 History

 Coinciding with Samsung's reintroduction of the new, slimmer 10.1" model at the Samsung Unpacked Event during CTIA Wireless convention in March 2011, it also released a new 8.9" model which packed with the same design, dimension and specs with the only difference in the screen size and was released on 2 October.

 Software

-The Galaxy Tab 8.9 runs Android 3.1 Honeycomb. with a custom TouchWiz overlay.
+The Galaxy Tab 8.9 runs Android 3.1 Honeycomb with a custom TouchWiz overlay.

 Features

 Update

 Samsung has now given users in Italy, UK, and United States the Android 4.0.4 Ice Cream Sandwich operating system to the Samsung Galaxy Tab 8.9 and the Samsung Galaxy Tab 10.1, at various points in August 2012.

 Samsung has begun rolling out an over-the-air update to the new TouchWiz UX interface, which will consist of: